 15 Instructions minutes 15 How minutes 20 Diagrams minutes 10Newspaper/minutesScissors Daily practice Introduction Main activity Plenary Whole class teaching Whole class teaching Pair task Pair task Read out the following instructions from the chalkboard: Teach How?
 Angle on a straight line, as shown left.
 Draw the missing angles diagrams on the chalkboard with 3 further examples.
 Give each pair a piece of newspaper and some scissors.
 Tell the pupils to lay the angles on a line, as shown below.
 'Think of a number between 1 and 100.'
 Ask the pupils to copy them into their exercise books.
 Ask them to draw a triangle on the newspaper.
 Ask, 'What can you say about the three angles in 'Double the number.'
 'Add 6 to the number.'
-'Divide the number Ask the pupils to work out the missing angles.
-Tell them to cut out the triangle, and then cut the triangle into four parts, as shown below. your triangle?'
+Ask the pupils to work out Tell them to cut out the triangle, and then cut the triangle into four - your triangle?'
+Divide the number the missing angles.
 Ask the pupils to estimate the size of each angle. in half.'
-Subtract the number that you started with.'
-Missing angle 1 Remind them that the angle of a straight line equals 180°.
-The number you have is 3.' ?° Angles on a straight line Choose a pupil to come to the chalkboard and demonstrate with the number 16.
-Missing angle 2 1 3 Ask the pupils to follow the instructions with a partner. ?° 75° title
+'Subtract the number parts, as shown below.
+Remind them that the that you started with.
+Investigating angles angle of a straight line equals 180°.
+'The number you have is 3.'
+30° Angles on a straight line Choose a pupil to come to the chalkboard and demonstrate with the number 16.
+Missing angle 2 2 3 Ask the pupils to follow the instructions with a partner. ?° 75°